vorcigernix/engineeringroles/developers/level3.md

 * Be highly productive - have a reputation for getting things done quickly and efficiently
 * Be proactive in keeping codebase healthy
 * Be a mentor for other engineers
+* Make an extra effort if the team runs into crunch time
 * Capable of identifying and communicating the problems to be solved
 * Helping in breakdown of a problem into an executable action plan for themselves and other engineers
 * Consistently tie back a project to a team goal